BabyJosemon/quickr/README.md

-Tech Phantoms : Josemon Baby, Grishma Kagde, Yash Sowani

-What The code does ?
+# Quickr File Sharing Application

-Creating a system that makes it easier to transfer a URL, text, or document from one device to another.
-There are several other solutions such as Google Drive and other cloud apps, but the main focus here is to eliminate the requirement for creating an account, downloading their software, or maintaining sync for particular files or folders.
+Created a system that makes it easier to transfer a URL, text, or document from one device to another.
+There are several other solutions such as Google Drive and other cloud apps, but the main focus here is to eliminate therequirement for creating an account, downloading their software, or maintaining sync for particular files or folders.
+A Spring Web Application using REST that could be launched as a website and accessed by both PCs and smartphones would eliminate needless time wastage.
+This web based application will not require registration, just upload the file and immediately after it is uploaded, a QR code is generated that can be scanned by a smartphone and a shortened URL is available that can be used in another PC to direct users to the resource's download landing page.

 How to Compile and run the code?